sergiotaborda/lense-lang-docs/docs/content/interval.md

 	}
 ~~~~

-By Default both ends of the range are included in the range.
+By default both ends of the range are included in the range.
 We can iterate the values in the range with the for-each directive.

 ~~~~brush: lense
 	for (i in 2..6) {